steph-xue/digital-business-card/README.md

 # Digital Business Card Project
-The react info project is a static web application built using the front-end JavaScript library, React.
-The web application displays some fun facts about React.
+The digital business card project is a static web application built using the front-end JavaScript library, React.
+The digital business card displays some information about myself and my interests, with links to my email, linkedin, and other social media platforms including twitter, facebook, instagram and github.

 <br></br>
 Can access on: https://digital-business-card-steph.netlify.app/

 ![Business Card](./images/business-card.png?raw=true "Business Card")